bladedoyle/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 	- _Stale block_ : Well-formed block which is no longer part of the difficultywise-longest and well-formed blockchain [5]

-Accordingly, this net hashrate increase and Nicehash rate doubling suggest successfully created large REORGs.
+Accordingly, this net hashrate increase and NiceHash C32 rental rate and price doubling suggest this was part of these REORGs.
 As results of this network activity, Grin-Nodes by [Grinnode.live](https://grinnode.live/) indeed reported on REORGs.
 These Grin-Nodes are part of the "Reorg Monitoring-System" run by [Grinnode.live Infrastructure ](https://github.com/MCM-Mike/grinnode.live#infrastructure-grinnodelive).

 In these REORGs, we see the same entity spending one transaction at each REORG, indicating an attempt to realize a double-spend attack, likely on an exchange.